Ramadan Tips for Everyone

-- Have a pre-Ramadan kitchen clean, to get rid of any undesirable items to make space for the things that you will require for Ramadan
+- Have a pre-Ramadan kitchen clean, to get rid of any undesirable items to make space for the things that you will require during the month.

 - Stock up on kitchen supplies, Items like stick wrap, paper towel, plastic bags, and containers are a must.

 - Go shopping, it is best to stock up on all non-perishable foods that you will require for Ramadan.

 - Get acquainted with cooking hacks.
 These suggestions will make cooking much easier and faster.